EFFECTIVE FEBRUARY 26, 2021

-- Adequate staff are present to allow for personnel to help with the transition of residents, monitoring of visitation, and cleaning and disinfecting areas used for visitation after each visit using an EPA-approved disinfectant.
+- Adequate staff will be are present to allow for personnel to help with the transition of residents, monitoring of visitation, and cleaning and disinfecting areas used for visitation after each visit using an EPA-approved disinfectant.

 - Signage is posted regarding facemask utilization and hand hygiene and floor markings are used to cue social distancing delineations.

 - Documentation of screening questions asked onsite will be retained and made available upon the request by the Department of Health.
 Documentation will be maintained onsite in an electronic format and available upon the Department’s request for purposes of inspection and potential contact tracing.
+Information captured will include:

 - First and last name of the visitor;